renaissance-publishing/renaissance/content/chapters/26-items.md

 |As-written, these arrows can't be used with crossbows, because we assume that that crossbow bolts have very different *terminal ballistics* that impose tighter constraints on how their bolt-heads can be designed and how differently they can perform.
 |Basically, they travel faster and strike harder, so the heads probably have to be designed more similarly to punch through armor.
 |
-|Of course, "we" (meaning the lead author) could *very easily* be wrong about this — or ths might just be boring — so GMs and players should feel free to disregard this restriction.
+|Of course, "we" (meaning the lead author) could *very easily* be wrong about this — or this might just be boring — so GMs and players should feel free to disregard this restriction.
 |